What Are Advanced Targeted Attacks?

 2. Entry Points & Infiltration

 Another possibility to be aware of with targeted attacks is the threat from insiders.
 Both employees and contractors represent a risk to the enterprise.
-When an attack depends on proprietary intel, information that is not widely known outside of the organization, the likelihood of an insider being involved is even greater.
+When an attack depends on proprietary intel, information which is not widely known outside of the organization, the likelihood of an insider being involved is even greater.
 Be aware that targeted attacks may also begin with targeting ‘wetware’ – members of your staff – and not just your hardware and software assets.

 3. Communication – Command & Control

-In a targeted attack, a hacker or hacking group’s first order of business is to set up and maintain viable communication between themselves and the malicious code dropped on your network; in other words, they will want to establish a persistent backdoor.
+In a targeted attack, a hacker or hacking group’s first order of business is usually to set up and maintain a viable means of communication between themselves and the malicious code dropped on your network; in other words, they will want to establish a persistent backdoor.
 This is vital for an ATA in order to issue commands and instigate later stages of the attack, such as asset discovery, exfiltration, and forensic cleansing.

 On the attacker’s side is a wealth of publicly available post-exploitation frameworks, like Empire, Pupy, Metasploit and many others.

-Various command and control channels can be leveraged by hackers, from simple HTTP or https requests to an attacker’s server to advanced, decentralized peer-to-peer technologies.
-Social media sites like Twitter, Facebook, and Google Docs have all been exploited in malicious C&C protocols.
+Various command and control channels can be leveraged by hackers, from simple http or https requests to an attacker’s server to advanced, decentralized peer-to-peer technologies.
+Social media sites like Twitter, Facebook and Google Docs have all been exploited in malicious C&C protocols.

 4. Lateral Movement & Asset Discovery

-Defenders need to be aware that even without domain admin access, if users on the network are reusing the same password for different network services, then the attack code may be able to traverse multiple systems from a single compromise.
+Defenders need to be aware that even without domain admin access, if users on the network are reusing the same password for different network services, then attack code may be able to traverse multiple systems from a single compromise.

 5. Exfiltration – Stealing the Crown Jewels